Gluesticks Blog

 What is Texas Sheet Cake?

-Some say the recipe originated in a newspaper in Texas, others say it's because it's the size of Texas.
+Some say the recipe originated in a newspaper in Texas; others say it's because it's the size of Texas.
 Regardless, the chocolate cake we all know and love as Texas Sheet Cake is a large sheet cake pan cake that is soft and smothered in chocolate frosting as soon as it comes out of the oven.
-This creates an amazingly rich and smooth texture.
+This creates a rich and smooth texture.

 Texas sheet cake is made in a sheet pan that has been sprayed with non stick cooking spray.
 You can use a 9×13 pan, but would need to adjust the baking time to 35-40 minutes.
 If made in a 12″ x 17″ sheet pan, this cake will bake up in 25 minutes (preferred method).
 Use the toothpick method to test the cake for doneness.